Take a sneak peek into the intricacies of bridal mehndi designs that'll inspire you to get creative with your own. Do bookmark the ones you like.

 6. Peacock Design

-Another very popular bridal mehndi design is the graceful peacock design.
+Another one of the very popular bridal mehndi designs is the graceful peacock design.
 The peacock head can be the perfect finishing touch to your bridal mehndi design for full arms or legs.
 It looks graceful and definitely very stunning!
+The peacock is not just known to be the national bird but also for the eternal grace it carries in its wings and the colours that are so rich and beautiful.

 Don't forget to pose all pretty while getting your mehndi done.
 We know it would be tiresome to keep sitting still for that long so give your siblings and bridesmaids the duty of keeping you entertained during it all.